-Certain injuries are so severe that they require enormous expenditures for medical treatment and quality of life services and have life-long consequences for those who sustain them.
-In this regard, brain injuries are in a separate class entirely from other types of injuries.
-From a legal point of view, these cases are unique too.
-Obtaining a successful result in these cases requires a special skill set that few attorneys possess.
+Brain injuries are so severe that they require enormous expenditures for medical treatment and quality of life services.
+Because brain injuries can have life-long consequences for those who sustain them, obtaining a successful result in these cases requires a special skill set that few attorneys possess.

 If your loved one has sustained a brain injury that was not their fault, our Salt Lake City brain injury lawyers are ready to help.
 Call (801) 901-3470 today.

-Finally, our attorneys work with a host of other professionals such as speech therapists, vocational and rehabilitation specialists, life-care planners and economists who are trained to identify the additional care and services the client will need in the future, as well as the financial resources that will be required to pay for them over the course of the client’s lifetime.
+Our attorneys work with a host of other professionals such as speech therapists, vocational and rehabilitation specialists, life-care planners, and economists who are trained to identify the additional care and services the client will need in the future, as well as the financial resources that will be required to pay for them over the course of the client’s lifetime.
 These are just a few of the elements that become the basis of the client’s claim for damages.

 FAQ: Brain Injuries and TBIs

 If you or a loved one suffered a life-changing injury, you will likely have countless questions moving forward.
 In addition to national and local resources like the Brain Injury Association of America (BIAA) and the Brain Injury Alliance of Utah (BIAU), we recommend a free consultation with our firm.

 Before you come in, you may want to take a look at our most frequently asked questions surrounding traumatic brain injuries (TBIs) and brain injury lawsuits: